paunik/ScrollMagic/Tutorial : Basic Pin.md

 })
 .setPin("#pinned-element1"); // the element we want to pin

+// Scene2 Handler
-// Assign handler and add it to the Controller var scene2 = new ScrollScene({
+var scene2 = new ScrollScene({
   triggerElement: "#pinned-trigger2", // point of execution
   duration: 400 // pin the element for a total of 400px })
 .setPin("#pinned-element2"); // the element we want to pin

-controller.addScene([
-  scene,
-  scene2
+// Add Scenes to ScrollMagic Controller controller.addScene([ scene, scene2